Copper intrauterine devices (IUDs)

 - Such as if you have deep blood clots in your legs.

-- Such as not having any periods, bleeding, or spotting when you might not expect it.
+- This will not stop your periods.
+You should not have bleeding or spotting when you do not expect it.

-- The exception is if you have heavy and/or painful periods.
+- The exception is if you have heavy or painful periods.
 Paragard® can make these worse.

 - Want birth control for at least 1 year.
 It will last up to 10 years.